ncatlab/nlab-content/pages/8/2/4/0/428/content.md

 where $id: {|X|} \to X$ is the identity inclusion of the underlying set with the discrete topology. $P X$ is essentially a sum of spaces of based paths $(\alpha: (I, 0) \to (X, x_0)$ over all possible choices of basepoint $x_0$, fibered over $X$ by taking $\alpha$ to $\alpha(1)$.
 Each space of based paths is contractible and therefore $P X$ is acyclic.

-The following is a kind of nonce expression; this author (Todd Trimble) does not know how this is (or might be) referred to in the literature:
+The following definition names a nonce expression; this author (Todd Trimble) does not know how this is (or might be) referred to in the literature:

-+-- {: .num_defn}
++-- {: .num_defn #acyclic}
 ###### Definition
 An **acyclic structure** on a simplicial object $X: \Delta^{op} \to C$ is a $P$-coalgebra structure $X \to P X$.
 =--